zacanger/jsdoctap/README.md

 --------

-Doctests using JSDoc examples and node-tap.
+Doctests using JSDoc examples with TAP-compatible output.

 Based on the hard work of [@yamadapc](https://github.com/yamadapc) and [this project](https://github.com/yamadapc/jsdoctest).